ax.utils

 – The contents of each list are types that implement __eq__ – The lists do not contain duplicates

-Checking equality is then the same as checking that the lists are the same length, and that one is a subset of the other.
+Checking equality is then the same as checking that the lists are the same length, and that both are subsets of the other.

 A decorator for instance methods or standalone functions that makes them retry on failure and allows to specify on which types of exceptions the function should and should not retry.